 By outsourcing your fulfilment to a US location, you can overcome this.
 Your orders will be shipped domestically, reducing both the cost to your customers and the time they have to wait for their items to arrive.

-For example, if you hold stock in our US fulfillment center, we’ll pick, pack and dispatch your US orders from there, and send them via the fastest and most affordable US delivery service.
+For example, if you hold stock in our US fulfilment centre, we’ll pick, pack and dispatch your US orders from there, and send them via the fastest and most affordable US delivery service.
 98% of orders are dispatched same-day, meaning your customers pay a few dollars for shipping and only have a day or two to wait.

 5. Having a US returns process